ProteinsWebTeam/interpro-docs/docs/browse.rst

 Some InterPro member databases create groups of families that are evolutionarily related, called sets.
 This page offers an overview of a specific set provided by a member database, it includes a short description and an interactive view of the signatures included in the set.
+For sets provided by the Pfam member database, an additional section provides literature references, when available.

 .. figure:: images/browse_pages/set_page.png
     :alt: Set entry page